tamagui/tamagui/next.md

 1.1

+- Is there some way to get color-scheme to update to dark here when we toggle to the dark theme @Nate ?
+  - <html class="t_dark" style="color-scheme: light;">
 - dynamic eval bundle of smallish fixes:
   - hash file contents use as hash for tmp file name
   - avoid work if matching